Piles Surgery Singapore (Haemorrhoidectomy)

 Post-Operative Care and Recovery

 Resumption of Activities: Patients can typically resume light activities, such as walking, within a few days to a week after the procedure.
-Full recovery usually takes 2 to 4 weeks, depending on the surgical technique used and the patient’s overall health.
+Full recovery usually takes 2 to 4 weeks, depending on the surgical technique used.
 Strenuous activities and heavy lifting should be avoided until advised by the surgeon.

 Follow-Up Care: A follow-up appointment is scheduled within a few weeks to monitor the healing process and address any concerns.
 During this visit, the surgeon will check for complications, assess progress, and provide further guidance on activities and care.